b-rengel/summer_school_qed_did/README.md

 ## Overview

-This repository contains worked examples of the quantitative analysis workflow used to evaluate the **Access to UWE Bristol Summer School**, delivered as part of UWE Bristol’s Access and Participation Plan.
+This repository contains worked examples of the quantitative analysis workflow used to evaluate the **Access to UWE Bristol Summer School**, delivered as part of <a href="https://www.uwe.ac.uk/about/values-vision-strategy/equality-diversity-and-inclusivity/policies#a7060a79c-a095-4fac-b16d-bd2e100068a9">UWE Bristol’s Access and Participation Plan.</a>

 The original evaluation used sensitive student data (survey responses and administrative outcomes) that cannot be shared.
 To comply with GDPR and ethical requirements, this repository uses **synthetic data** that are randomly generated to: